HerryTech/Excel-from-scratch/stage_1/Project/README.md

 - Beginner Excel tools can create meaningful business intelligence solutions

 ---
-**Stage 1 Completed:**
-This project wraps up all beginner-level Excel concepts — from data cleaning and formatting to PivotTables, charts, protection, and dashboard design.
+This project wraps up all beginner-level Excel concepts - from data cleaning and formatting to PivotTables, charts, protection, and dashboard design.
-The next stage will build on this foundation by introducing **Intermediate Excel techniques**, including advanced formulas, Power Query, and automation tools.